AmicableBruda/7cups/README.md

 # 7cups
-Public repository for scripts developed for 7cups.com.
+Public repository intended for script development related to 7 Cups.

-Speak to AmicableBruda about what you find here.
+Speak to AmicableBruda on 7cups.com about these scripts.